 - Do you feel frightened all the time or just sometimes?

-- Is there anything you want to talk about?
+- Is there something you want to talk about?

-- Is there anything that helps you feel calm?
+- Is there something that helps you feel calm?

 Things to avoid

 Try not to offer advice.
 Things you might find helpful may not suit other people.
 Avoid saying things like ‘I know exactly what you mean’ or ‘I have felt like that before’.

 When it's not acceptable to talk about death

 People react to and talk about dying in different ways.
 This depends on many things, including their:

 - spiritual, religious and cultural beliefs

 In some situations it isn't acceptable to talk about death.
 Many people don’t feel comfortable talking about such a personal matter with anyone but those closest to them.
 Yet other people find it easier to talk to people they don’t know so well, as it isn’t quite so emotional.